-The Republic of Korea is the world’s 9th largest energy consumer as well as an energy-poor country that relies heavily on overseas imports for almost 95% of its energy and natural resources consumption.
-In 2015, Korea spent 102.7 billion USD on importing energy and resources(Yearbook of Energy Statistics 2016), equivalent to nearly 23.5% of its total amount of imports.
-With such high dependency on energy imports, Korea is extremely vulnerable to the changes of the global energy market including a rise in price and a supply-demand imbalance.
-Further, Korea is highly dependent on specific regions in importing energy and resources including oil and natural gas, which adds to its vulnerability in its energy security.
-In the case of oil, Korea imports approximately 82% of its oil consumption solely from the Middle East.
+The Republic of Korea, the world’s 8th largest energy consumer, is an energy-poor country that relies heavily on energy imports from overseas.
+The country imports almost 94.8% of its energy and natural resources consumption.
+In 2021, Korea spent USD 135.9 billion on importing energy and resources equivalent to nearly 22.1% of its total amount of imports.
+With such high dependency on energy imports, Korea is vulnerable to changes in the global energy market, including a rise in prices and a supply-demand imbalance.
+Furthermore, Korea is highly dependent on specific regions for its imports of energy and resources, including oil and natural gas, which adds to its vulnerability in its energy security.
+In the case of oil, Korea imports approximately 59.0% of its oil consumption solely from the Middle East.

 To secure a stable supply of energy and thereby promote sustainable economic growth and enhance national security, the Korean government has been strengthening international cooperation on energy and responding proactively to changes in the global energy security environment, such as global energy transition.

 The Korean Foreign Ministry (MOFA) has designated 46 diplomatic missions located in major energy-trading countries in the Middle East, Africa, South and Central America, and Eurasia as“Prioritized Missions for Energy Cooperation.”
 These missions have made various diplomatic efforts to enhance energy cooperation in their respective locations.